-- I. Complete a minimum of 120 semester hours of work, unless enrolled in a plan that requires additional hours.
+- 1. Complete a minimum of 120 semester hours of work, unless enrolled in a plan that requires additional hours.
 With exception to the RN to BSN program, at least 54 of the 120 semester hours are to be advanced, according to the requirements of the respective degree plans, and at least 18 of these 54 advanced semester hours must be in the student's plan.
-The RN to BSN program requires at least 31 of the minimum 122 semester hours to be advanced.
+The RN to BSN program requires at least 30 of the minimum 120 semester hours to be advanced.
 Any change or substitution must have the approval of the appropriate dean or with the advice and consent of the Provost/Vice President for Academic Affairs. - II.
-Core Curriculum for Students First Entering College before Fall 1999:
+Core Curriculum: State law requires that all University of Houston-Victoria students complete a general education Core Curriculum of 42 semester credit hours that serves as a broad foundation for the undergraduate degree.
+UH-Victoria's 42-hour core curriculum is based on a series of basic intellectual competencies--reading, writing, speaking, listening, critical thinking, and computer literacy-that are essential to the learning process in any discipline.
+The University's Core Curriculum requirements are described in the sections that follow.
+These requirements must be met by every student pursuing a baccalaureate degree program at UH-Victoria, regardless of his or her major.